-Projects must ensure that all shelters they operate, including host family homes, are licensed and determine that any shelters to which they regularly refer clients have evidence of current licensure in states or localities with licensure requirements.
+Projects must ensure that all shelters they operate, including host family homes, are licensed and determine that any shelters that they regularly refer clients to have evidence of current licensure in the states and/or localities with licensure requirements.
 Failure to adhere to licensing requirements outlined in 45 CFR § 1351.23(h) may result in disallowance of federal funds.

-Projects must also ensure proper relations with law enforcement personnel, health and behavioral health, to include substance abuse and mental health, care personnel, social service personnel, school system personnel, and welfare personnel.
+Projects must also ensure appropriate relations with law enforcement personnel; health and behavioral health care, to include substance abuse and mental health, personnel; social service personnel; school system personnel; and welfare personnel.

-Additionally, though centers can provide temporary, emergency shelter for up to 21 days with the FYSB funding for youth, they may also seek to reunite young people with their families, when possible and appropriate, or to locate appropriate alternative placements.
+Additionally, though centers can provide temporary, emergency shelter for up to 21 days for youth with the FYSB funding, they may also seek to reunite young people with their families, when possible and appropriate, or to locate appropriate alternative placements.
 If shelter is required beyond the allowable 21 day maximum, an organization may continue to provide shelter for a youth; however, the shelter stay must be covered under an alternative funding source.